 Alentejo is the largest region in Portugal, covering over one third of its mainland territories yet only accounting for approximately seven percent of its population.
 The Alentejo stretches south of the River Tagus, touching Spain, the Atlantic coast and the tip of the Algarve and has it all, rolling hills, open countryside, fertile soil, and some of the finest beaches anywhere in the world.
 In fact twenty two of them have won the prestigious Blue Flag award and three marinas too.

 Throughout the spring and summer months the Alentejo countryside becomes a magnificent canvass of colour.
 Every third year or so the fields change their background colour from yellow to purple and vice versa with intermittent flowers of all shapes, sizes and colours appearing randomly in between.
-Even though the population is in decline due to the migration of its younger population to the major cities, and the high proportion of senior citizens which accounts for around twenty five percent of the current population, many Europeans are still relocating to Alentejo where they enjoy a tranquil way of life, leisurely activities and much sought after peace of mind.
+Even though the population is in decline due to the migration of its younger population to the major cities like Lisbon and Porto, and the high proportion of senior citizens which accounts for around twenty five percent of the current population, many Europeans are still relocating to Alentejo where they enjoy a tranquil way of life, leisurely activities and much sought after peace of mind.

 The Alentejo has a varied production throughout the region including wine, marble, olives, cork, wood, agriculture (Much of which is organic), livestock (Cows, sheep, pigs, goat), cheeses, fruit (Much of which unfortunately is left on the trees), smoked ham and sausage.
 Alentejo is the largest producer of cork in the world, which comes from harvesting the cork oak tree every nine years.
 Known as the sobreiro in Portuguese, this industry has been ongoing for some three hundred years and due to the current impossibility of having this industry mechanized the stripping of the bark is still done by hand.